Using

 . . .

-flag with the property name.
-For instance, to see the conflicts that the sshd.service
+-p flag with the property name.
+For instance, to see the conflicts that the sshd.service unit has, you can type:systemctl show sshd.service -p Conflicts

 Conflicts=shutdown.target

-also has the ability to mark a unit as completely unstartable, automatically or manually, by linking it to /dev/null
+systemd also has the ability to mark a unit as completely unstartable, automatically or manually, by linking it to /dev/null.
+This is called masking the unit, and is possible with the mask command:sudo systemctl mask nginx.service

-, you will see the service is now listed as masked:systemctl list-unit-files
+list-unit-files, you will see the service is now listed as masked:systemctl list-unit-files

 . . .